YeeHo/Glutton/README.md

         Step1.
 Put database files (LEVEL*.dat), Glutton.py and input.txt files in the same folder.

         Step2.
-If there are no subfolders named "cs" and "PDBOUT" within this folder, create them before running Glutton script.
+If there are no subfolders named "cs" and "PDBOUT" within this folder, create them before running the Glutton script.

         Step3.
 Put the input chemical shift file (in NMRSTAR 3.0 format) in the subfolder "cs"

-        Step4. change the input.txt to set parameters to determine the characteristics of the structure ensemble to be generated.
+        Step4.
+Change the input.txt to set parameters to determine the characteristics of the structure ensemble to be generated.

                 bmr15398.str   # name of the input chemical shift file in cs folder